A challenging case of paediatric liver transplant and seizures | Case study

 The aftermath

-The postoperative period was uneventful which can be evidenced by the results of liver doppler test (a non-invasive test which studies the blood supply in and around the liver through ultrasound waves).
-Postoperatively, she was shifted to Surgical Intensive Care Unit (SICU) and was kept on mechanical ventilator.
+The postoperative period was uneventful, which can be evidenced by the results of liver Doppler test (a non-invasive test that studies the blood supply in and around the liver through ultrasound waves).
+Postoperatively, the liver transplant doctor/specialist shifted the patient to Surgical Intensive Care Unit (SICU) and was kept on mechanical ventilator.

 Mechanical ventilation is the practice of assisted ventilation (breathing), especially in cases where the patients cannot respire on their own.
 A majority of paediatric liver transplant cases require immediate postoperative mechanical ventilation.
 There are various reasons for this practice which could include: